 Every year we celebrate the academic success of our pupils, whatever that represents for the individual.
 For some it will be securing an Oxbridge or Ivy League university place or gaining straight A* grades at GCSE.
 For others it will be achieving good pass grades in all of their subjects.

 We expect the very highest standards from all of our pupils, regardless of their ability.
 Indeed for some, their real achievement is measured through the progress made over their years studying with us.
 Our community celebrates all successes equally, if pupils have fulfilled their potential.

-Click here for a easy-to-view breakdown of the 2017 IB results for Worth students.
+Click here for an easy-to-view breakdown of the 2018 GCSE results for Worth students.

 of the pupils